 After Cocktails it was time for the third costume change for the day for the Deco Derby and Pajama Jam.
 This year was a combo format from year’s prior, with the guests being able to race the horses and sell the tickets as they had in earlier years, and the live band from last year for those who enjoy dancing.
-I know there were many who wanted the complimentary desserts that used to be part of the old format, but the live band was nice and I could have all the coffee or tea I wanted to try and stay awake.
-Hubby Dearest raced one of the horses, but betting on him proved a loss for me.
-The second race, though, I won and unlike in a prior year when I won, everyone with the winning number got a prize, instead of drawing from all of the winning tickets for that race for the ultimate winner.
+I know there were many who wanted the complimentary desserts that used to be part of the old format.
+However, the live band was nice and I could have all the coffee or tea I wanted to try and stay awake.
+Paul raced one of the horses, but betting on him proved a loss for me.
+The second race, I won and unlike in a prior year when I won, everyone with the winning number got a prize.

 My ensemble for this party consisted of 1920s silk pajamas with embroidery from eBay and a tissue silk 1920s robe from Alice Blue Gown Vintage Clothing.

-The next day’s series of lectures found me in an early 1930s brown and ivory floral print silk dress from Concetta’s Closet that was supposedly owned by a Nashua, New Hampshire woman from a very prominent family in town.
-It certainly was lovely to wear.
+The next day’s series of lectures found me in an early 1930s brown and ivory floral print silk dress from Concetta’s Closet.
+Interestingly, a socialite from Nashua, New Hampshire once owned the gown.
+I loved wearing this ensemble.
 Hat was straw from FabGabs.
 Vintage-style glasses are completely modern from Urban Outfitters.

 After the lawn party it was time to prepare for the ball.
-I actually attempted to take a nap before the ball, but it takes quite a lot of hair pins to make my hair look short and carefully laying my head on my pillow after fixing it feels like sleeping on a porcupine.
-No rest for me.
+While I attempted to take a nap before the ball, it takes a lot of hair pins to make my hair look short.
+Carefully laying my head on my pillow after fixing it feels like sleeping on a porcupine.
+Unfortunately, no rest for me.

-My gown for the evening was a made-by-me rayon gown from 2012 – no time to make something new.
-The evening was lovely – we fox-trotted the night away.
+Alas, my gown for the evening was a made-by-me rayon gown from 2012 – no time to make something new.
+Never the less, we fox-trotted the night away during the delightful evening.

 After the ball we ventured off to the recreation of the Starlight Lounge in the Verandah Grill for more socializing.
-Then off to bed, no room parties for me.
+Alas, we then off to bed, no room parties for me.
 This old lady needs her beauty sleep!

 Sunday I wore a navy made-by-me ensemble from 2012 for the lectures.
 The afternoon found me in an early 1930s made-by-me silk chiffon dress for the tea dance.
 Oh, the stories of frustration I could tell you about this dress.
-Maybe another time.
+Maybe I shall regale you with them another time.
 Please tell me why I keep putting my hand on my hip.
 I look like I have meat-packer hands.
 Very inelegant.

 For dinner with some friends of mine who don’t generally come to vintage events (have I won converts?)
 I wore a 1930s dress purchased from Charlotte Del Rose.
-I made a little silk dickie to fill in the neckline and to match the hat with a peacock blue feather I purchased at last year’s festival from Vintage Blue Moon.
+I made a little silk dickie to fill in the neckline.
+Therefore it helped match the hat with a peacock blue feather I purchased at last year’s festival from Vintage Blue Moon.